ome/omero-documentation/server/permissions.rst

 ROIs
 ~~~~

--  You can never edit (change text or move) another User's ROI.
+-  You can never edit (change text or move) another user's ROI.
--  Any ROIs added to another User's data will not affect ROIs added by
+-  Any ROIs added to another user's data will not affect ROIs added by
    the owner.

 Tags & Attachments